-Portfolio task 5: Follow-up questionnaire from the IMBRSea coordination office: At the end of week 2, an online questionnaire will be available in Matix.
-In this questionnaire, a list of questions that relate to the flow of the professional practice will be asked.
-You can indicate in the questionnaire if you would like to have a meeting with the coordinators to discuss your answers and/or have a moment to ask questions, share concerns about your professional practice.
+- Portfolio task 5: Follow-up questionnaire from the IMBRSea coordination office At the end of week 2, an online questionnaire will be available in Matix.
+In this questionnaire, a list of questions that relate to the flow of the professional practice are asked.